 Is the MSRA difficult?

 The MSRA can be a difficult exam for many applicants, as it covers a wide range of medical knowledge and requires strong problem-solving and critical thinking skills.
-Additionally, the situational judgment test (SJT) component can be particularly challenging, as it requires applicants to respond to ethical and professional scenarios in a limited amount of time.
+Additionally, the situational judgement test (SJT) component can be particularly challenging, as it requires applicants to respond to ethical and professional scenarios in a limited amount of time.

 To give you an idea of what to expect, here are a few example questions from the MSRA: